What's a ductless/mini-split system anyway?

 If I order Pro-Install, do you service my area?

-Currently, we offer pro-installtion in Maryland, Virginia, Washington DC, Pennsylvania and Delaware.
+Currently, we offer pro-installation in Maryland, Virginia, Washington DC, Pennsylvania and Delaware.
 If you do decide to order pro-install outside of our immediate service area, we will either A) Reach out to our nationwide installation partners who are certified installers for all the brands we offer or B) Refund you the difference between our system/unit only price and our system/unit price with pro-install.
 Either way, we'll do our absolute best to make sure you're well taken care of.